EXPRESSCLUSTER/VMware/iSCSI-cluster.md

 ### Connecting ESXi iSCSI Initiator to iSCSI Target

+This procedure also mount the iSCSI Target as EC_iSCSI datastore and format it with VMFS6 file system.

 Login to the ESXi console shell by Putty/Teraterm > Run the below commands.

 - on ESXi#1